mattcarlotta/nvi/README.md

 - Doesn't perform file execution operations (like [exec](https://man7.org/linux/man-pages/man3/exec.3p.html)), nor process spawning nor shell invocation.
 - Doesn't use any [regular expressions](https://man7.org/linux/man-pages/man3/regcomp.3.html)!
 - Only parses the `.env` files you provide and write parsed ENVs to stdout.
-- Limits parsed and scanned files to 10MB, a single interpolated value to 1MB, and the total parsed ENV output to 8MB, so a malicious or corrupted `.env` file errors instead of exhausting memory (downstream handles `ARG_MAX`).
+- Limits parsed and scanned files to 10MB, a single interpolated value to 1MB, and the total parsed ENV output to 8MB, so a malicious or corrupted `.env` file errors instead of exhausting memory (consumer handles `ARG_MAX`).
-- Process execution happens entirely in the downstream consumer you choose (`xargs`/`env` or PowerShell), with the command tokens you've typed.
+- Process execution happens entirely in the consumer you choose (`xargs`/`env` or PowerShell), with the command tokens you've typed.
 - For PowerShell, values are emitted inside single-quoted strings (the only escape being `''`), so values cannot break out of string context into executable position.

 ### [Contributing](CONTRIBUTING.MD)